martn2023/housing-prices-ML-supervised-learning/README.md

 ## New technical achievements:
 >**Jupyter**
-Up until now, I have always used Pycharm to print out statements to test my code.
-The first benefit I noticed to this was the ability to display visuals
+Up until now, I have only used Pycharm to print out statements to test my code.
+This is an interactive code-testing tool that lets me see results faster.

 >**Pandas**
 Since I got my start on LeetCode, my original training forced me to use only the core Python functions for solving problems, and I never used libraries like NumPy or Pandas to do calculations.
-Now I see that Pandas is kind of like giving Python a path to SQL-like queries: "Group this data by X, then return Y description such as an average or a count"
+Now I see that Pandas is kind of like giving Python a path to SQL-like queries: "Group this data by X, then return Y description such as an average or a count".
+It let me convert CSV files into spreadsheets so I didn't have to keep making new tables in a Postgres database.

 >**Matplotlib**
 I had seen in a YouTube parody how Python can produce visuals, but I never knew how.
 This is the visualization tool.

 >**Sci-kit Learn / SKLEARN**
 I never heard of this tool, because I haven't touched anything related to data science or ML.
+This is the tool that holds the predictive models like Linear Regression, Decision Tree, and Random Forest

 >**NumPy**
 Heard of this many times during my LeetCode days, but never touched it because it would be cheating during an interview.
 Just used it to produce a stratified sampling (by median household income), followed by first histogram